Skip to content

 How to Make Southern Deviled Eggs with Relish

-Slice the hard-boiled eggs in half longways and place yolks into a medium-size bowl and the whites on your serving dish, hole side up.
+Slice the eggs: I slice the hard-boiled eggs in half lengthwise and carefully remove the yolks into a medium bowl.
+I place the whites on my serving dish, hole side up.

 slicing a hard boiled egg in half